13: Vacuity

 N twisted his wings, and rose, charting a path even as he squinted through the snow.
 The approach led him higher and higher, and that brought a frown.
 N thought workers hid underground for exactly this reason — climbing up high just made you easy to scan for and gave you no where to run.
 Did he want them to have a chance to escape?

 A tower loomed in the distance, barely rising above the crowded midcity.
 Glass and steel amid crumbling concrete uplifted a marble tile ceiling dotted with indistinct figures.
 Easy bet, but the return ping gave him confirmation.
+Confirmed workers.

-One tall figure had something large strapped to its back.
+Among them, tall figure had something large strapped to its back.

 “Ain’t gonna find her shacked down nowhere.
 Suzan’s gang doesn’t hold territory — whole point is to avoid you monsters.”